MicrosoftDocs/xamarin-docs/docs/ios/platform/gaming/scenekit.md

 SCNTransaction.Commit ();
 ```

-Scene Kit is very straightforward to use.
+SceneKit is very straightforward to use.
 It offers a wealth of additional features including constraints, physics, declarative actions, 3D text, depth of field support, Sprite Kit integration and Core Image integration to name just a few.